awsdocs/amazon-kendra-developer-guide/doc_source/data-source-zendesk.md

 ## Prerequisites<a name="prerequisites-zendesk"></a>

-Before you can use Amazon Kendra to index your Zendesk data source, you must meet the following requirements:
+Before you can use Amazon Kendra to index your Zendesk data source, make these changes in your Zendesk and AWS accounts\.

-+ You have created an Amazon Kendra index\.
-You must create an index before you create the data source\.
-You need the index id to connect your data source\.
-For more information on how to create an Amazon Kendra index, see [Creating an index](https://docs.aws.amazon.com/kendra/latest/dg/create-index.html)\.
-+ You have an IAM role for your data source\.
-Amazon Kendra uses this role to access the AWS resources required to create the Amazon Kendra resource\.
-You provide the Amazon Resource Name \(ARN\) of the IAM role with the policy attached when you connect your data source to Amazon Kendra\.
-If you are using the API, you must create an IAM role before you connect your datasource\.
-If you use the AWS console, you can choose to use an existing IAM role or create a new one when you configure your Amazon Kendra connector\.
-For more information on using an IAM role for your Zendesk data source, see [IAM roles for data sources](https://docs.aws.amazon.com/kendra/latest/dg/iam-roles.html#iam-roles-ds)\.
+**In Zendesk, make sure you have:**
-+ You have a Zendesk Suite administrative account in which you have created Zendesk authentication credentials that include:
++ Created a Zendesk Suite \(Professional/Enterprise\) administrative account\.
-  + host url
++ Noted your Zendesk host URL\.
+For example, *https://\{sub\-domain \(https://\{host/\)\}\.zendesk\.com/*\.
-  + client secret
-  + user name
++ Generated an OAuth 2\.0 credential token containing a client\_id, client\_secret, user name, and password\.
++ Added the following OAuth 2\.0 scope:
-  + password
+  + read

-  You need these credentials to connect Amazon Kendra to your Zendesk instance\.
++ **Optional:** Installed an SSL certificate to allow Amazon Kendra to connect\.

-  You can find more information on how to configure your Zendesk account [Zendesk Developer Documentation](https://developer.zendesk.com/documentation/) page\.
+**In your AWS account, make sure you have:**
++ Created an Amazon Kendra index and, if using the API, noted the index id\.
++ Created an IAM role for your data source and, if using the API, noted the ARN of the IAM role\.
++ Stored your Zendesk authentication credentials in an AWS Secrets Manager secret and, if using the API, noted the ARN of the secret\.
+**Note**
+Be sure to regularly refresh or rotate your credentials and secret\.
+Provide only the necessary access level for your own security\.

-+ You have an AWS Secrets Manager secret containing the authentication credentials you are using to connect your Zendesk data source with your Amazon Kendra index\.
-If you are using the console to create your data source, you can create the secret there, or you can use an existing Secrets Manager secret\.
-If you are using the API, you must provide the Amazon Resource Name \(ARN\) of an existing secret\.
-It is recommended that you regularly refresh or rotate your credentials and secret, and only provide the necessary level of access for your own security\.
+If you don’t have an existing IAM role or secret, you can use the console to create a new IAM role and Secrets Manager secret when you connect your Zendesk data source to Amazon Kendra\.
+If you are using the API, you must provide the ARN of an existing IAM role and Secrets Manager secret, and an index id\.
-+ \(Optional\) If you want to map attributes or custom index fields from your Zendesk data source to your Amazon Kendra index, you must make sure that these attributes and custom fields already exist in your data source file system custom metadata\.

-## Connecting Amazon Kendra to your Zendesk data source<a name="data-source-procedure-zendesk"></a>
+## Connection instructions<a name="data-source-procedure-zendesk"></a>

 To connect Amazon Kendra to your Zendesk data source you must provide details of your Zendesk credentials so that Amazon Kendra can access your data\.
 If you have not yet configured Zendesk for Amazon Kendra see [Prerequisites](#prerequisites-zendesk)\.